pythonarcade/arcade/doc/tutorials/platform_tutorial/step_03.rst

     Once you have the code up and working, try-out the following:

-    * See if you can change the colors of all the boxes and groud using the SpriteList
+    * See if you can change the colors of all the boxes and ground using the SpriteList
     * Try and make a SpriteList invisible

 Run This Chapter